sgneha/news-hooks/README.md

 • Its rendering a lot so the problem is useEffect(), we have to control its behaviour so that it runs only when there is change in state of `searchQuery`.
 Will see that next.

 • We will control the behaviour of useEffect.
 It only renders when there is change in state in searchQuery,we can do that by passing second argument in useEffect an array in which we can write searchQuery.

+• Everything is on real time we are making lot of request(on every key stroke).
+Now we want only fetch the data when search button is clicked.
+• Implement onSubmit method which execute handleSubmit() when form is submitted.Prevent the default behaviour so that page is not free load.
+Set entire default url in one more state.when user hits submit the setUrl method changes the state of url according to the searchQuery(user input).And run the effect based on url.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts